monstermuffin/mergerfs-cache-mover/README.md

 ```bash
 docker logs mergerfs-cache-mover
 ```

+### Hardlink Support in Docker
+For hardlink preservation to work properly, you must mount both:
+- The mergerfs pool paths (cache and backing).
+- The underlying physical disk path(s), this should just be `/mnt/data-disks/` if using MANS.

 ## Setup - Bare Metal
 1. To get started, clone the repository to your local machine using the following command: